 0 of 16 questions completed

 This is Part 3 of the ASVAB test.
 Part 3 covers Word Knowledge.
+It is important to prepare for the Word Knowledge subtest as the score from this test makes up a part of your Armed Forces Qualification Test (AFQT) score.
 You will have 8 minutes to answer 16 questions.
-When you are ready, click the “Start Test” button below.
+Click on the “Start Test” button below to begin the test.
+You will not be able to pause the test once started.

 You have already completed this test before.
 Our site only allows each person to take each test only one time.